Custom Denning: Element

 The Custom Denning Element is an electric bus that can travel up to 500 kilometres, a typical range from a full charge and can seat up to 45 passengers.
 It features driver assistance technologies and with lightweight engineered frame.
 It has a fully low-floor design, common in buses made for the European market.
 It is a Transport for NSW Panel 3 approved bus and is manufactured in St Marys.

 Following trials, the first 6 Elements entered service with Busways in late 2021, operating around Penrith.
 The State Transit Authority then placed an order for 10 vehicles to be delivered from December 2021 to March 2022 out of Waverley Bus Depot.

 Transport for NSW placed an order for 79 vehicles in 2022, which would operate under Transit Systems in Sydney's Inner West.
 The first Elements to operate outside of NSW entered service with Donric & Sunbury Bus Service rolled out in mid-2022, with a demonstration model already operating for it.
 Custom Denning launched the Element electric bus in the United Kingdom, with Diamond East Midlands ordering six vehicles for use around Burton upon Trent in March 2024.
 The company also plans to build a left-hand drive model for continental European countries like France and Denmark, and possibly launch the Element model in North America.

+Beginning in 2023, Custom Denning started producing an updated model of the Element, called the Element 2.
+Differences from the original Element include, a change from using Actia drive motors to ZF CeTrax motors, a switch in battery technology from Lithium Metal Polymer to Nickel Manganese Cobalt batteries, a new high-voltage system and pantograph overhead charging capability.
+Visual changes include a revised front bumper and headlights, as well as a reduction in overall vehicle length from 12.5 metres to 12 metres.
+In addition to the 12 metre bus, Custom Denning also produces a shorter 10.5 metre midibus version of the Element 2.

 Custom Denning is also planning a hydrogen fuel-cell powered variant, dubbed the Element H2.